google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 - `Element.assignedSlot` / `TextNode.assignedSlot` returns `null`
 - `Event.composedPath()` for events associated with elements inside the shadow DOM, returns []

-Closed shadow roots are not very useful.
+Note: Closed shadow roots are not very useful.
 Some developers will see closed mode as an artificial security feature.
 But let's be clear, it's **not** a security feature.
 Closed mode simply prevents outside JS from drilling into an element's internal DOM.
-{: .wf-talkinghead }

 Here's my summary of why you should never create web components with `{mode: 'closed'}`: